A masterpiece of the early Italian Renaissance, Andrea Mantegna’s Bridal Chamber has been described as the most beautiful room in the world.

 The most famous female portrait in the world, the Mona Lisa, also called La Gioconda, was one of Leonardo’s favorite paintings, and he carried it with him until the day he died.
 Today the painting looks rather somber, in dull shades of brown and yellow.
 It is possible that the painting was once brighter and more colorful than it is now.
 This is because Leonardo used a technique known as sfumato (the blurring of sharp edges and contours by blending colors) to leave the corners of the eyes and the mouth in shadow.
 It was with this technique that he created the Mona Lisa‘s expression of emotional ambiguity and the enigmatic smile that has fascinated and enchanted those who visit the Louvre Museum.

 Leonardo did not only paint portraits of strong women, he also gave form and brought to life the concept of “the erotic woman”.
 Leda and the Swan is one of the most provocative nudes ever created by him.
-In this scene, Leonardo represents a nude, which suggests to the human mind the idea of an “available”, sexy, and provocative body.
+In this scene, Leonardo represents a nude, which suggests to the human mind the idea of an “available”, sexual, and provocative body.

 None of the original paintings of Leda and the Swan by Leonardo survived, but there are plenty of artworks and copies based on his composition – such as the piece below by Cesare da Sesto.